 10 Ways to Use a Tax Refund for Homeownership

 Many Americans look forward to the tax season because they’re expecting a tax refund from Uncle Sam.
 So, they keep a close eye on the deadline to submit their tax returns.
 Tax Day is the deadline when individual income tax returns are due to the federal government.
-It falls typically in mid April, which happens to be right around the corner - April 17th, 2018.
+It falls typically in mid-April.

 Spread your wealth wisely with these top 10 ways to spend your tax refund for homeownership.